 - Flirt with others, but not your spouse.

 - Try to be as inattentive as possible.
-Television, the newspaper or a laptop are helpful distractions.
+Television, the newspaper, your phone or a laptop are helpful distractions.

 - You probably can’t avoid buying a Christmas gift, but you should never buy gifts just for no reason.
 Your spouse’s birthday should be recognized with a card only.
 Slip a $20 bill in it to make it worse.